 In the same manner, footpower looms are useful to teach the patient to lift his feet alternately.
-The pedal can also be adjusted to a height which the patient can only just reach by lifting his feet about six inches off the floor.
+The pedal can also be adjusted to a The pedal height which the patient can only just reach by lifting his feet about six inches off the floor.
 In this way he exercises the hip and knees as well as the feet.

 The work on the sewing machine and loom is not particularly demanding upon the patient who is able to walk only short distances.
 The operation requires only a light, easy movement, and sometimes the patient will discover that he can work the foot pedals alternately for an hour or more without becoming tired.
-At the same time it is very likely that he will become so absorbed in his work that he will forget the imment, the final role of the occupational therapist may be concerned with the eventual occupational possibilities of the patients.
-While working with them, and trying to improve their physical function, she is sometimes in the best position to determine the patients' actual work potential.
+At the same time it is very likely that he will become so absorbed in his work that he will forget the important actions his feet are performing.